Human mating strategies: Sensational journalism and gossip

 Despite common objections, sensational news stories continue to attract a large audience.
 A 2003 analysis of 736 stories from 1700 to 2001 by Hank Davis and S. Lyndsay McLeod reveals that these stories could be categorized according themes with reproductive value, such as cheater detection and treatment of offspring.
-Davis and McLeod propose that sensational journalism serves the same purpose as gossip.
-Gossip is the sharing of both positive and negative information about a third person who may or may not be absent from the group, and as such is useful for acquiring potentially useful information about the social structure, rivals, as well as allies.
+Davis and McLeod therefore propose that sensational journalism serves the same purpose as gossip.
+Furthermore, much gossip concerns social affairs.
+It is the sharing of both positive and negative information about a third person who may or may not be absent from the group, and as such is useful for acquiring potentially useful information about the social structure, rivals, as well as allies.
 It may also be used for the purposes of intrasexual competition, or the denigration of rivals in order to elevate oneself, with men gossiping about access to resources (wealth and achievement) and women about looks and reputations.
-However, women appear to be more likely to gossip than men and to think of it positively than men.
-Furthermore, much gossip concerns social affairs.
+However, women appear to be more likely to gossip than men and to think of it more positively than men.
+Teenage girls are particularly vulnerable to malicious gossip or false rumors as a form of intrasexual competition for mates.

 According to Frank T. McAndrew, the same psychological reasons that underlie more traditional forms gossip carry over to gossip about "celebrities" in the modern world because, on the evolutionary timescale, the birth of celebrity culture is a recent phenomenon.
+Nevertheless, as Bertrand Russell observed, "No one gossips about other people's secret virtues, but only about their secret vices."
+Some of main themes of gossip include sexual transgression (such as infidelity or promiscuity) and sexual dysfunction.